 Scuba diving is only dangerous if you dive without a certification or where you dive on you own.
 Otherwise the risks associated with scuba diving are very small.

 However, as already mentioned in the earlier part of this article, I said that I’d run through the dangers of diving.
 These dangers are addressed in all good diver training organisations and the risks associated with them are very small.
-So long as once you’re qualified to dive, you follow the training you received and you never dive alone.
+Once you’re qualified to dive, you should follow the training you received and never dive alone.

 I have included some of the more important risk factors associated with scuba diving, which starts with the risks associated with diving alone.